All women have a type—of skin, that is.

 First, think of your goals.
 Refer back to the Dos from the previous section.

 For dry skin, you want to add moisture and lock it in.
 For oily skin, you want to remove excess oil.
 For combination skin, you want to accomplish both of these goals on different parts of your face.
 For normal skin, you just want to keep things clean, clear and healthy.
+Take this skin care routine quiz to find out the best products and routine for your skin type.

 The key to keeping your skin clean, clear and healthy is to choose the right products and to use them properly.
 Don’t slather your face with heavy moisturizers or scrub the life out of it with exfoliants.
 The gentler you are with your face and with your skincare products, the better.